AndreaFan123/JS_fundamentals_in_30_days/Day-16-Storage/day_16_Storage.md

 So is there a way of storing data in asynchronous way?
 Yes, there is, and it is called IndexedDB.
 If the performance is a concern, we can use **IndexDB** instead of Web Storage.

-In short, IndexDB sovles the performance issue of Web Storage by providing an asynchronous way of storing data, including files and blobs.
+In short, IndexDB solves the performance issue of Web Storage by providing an asynchronous way of storing data, including files and blobs.

+#### Transactional Database System

+Like an SQL-based Relational Database Management System (RDBMS), IndexedDB is a transactional Database System, however, the difference is that IndexedDB is a JavaScript-based object-oriented database, which means it allows us to store and retrieve objects that are indexed with a **key**.

+Let's see the basic usage of IndexedDB: